 Prioritizing risk and remediating vulnerabilities across your modern environment

 How can you reduce vulnerability risk and impact your security posture quickly?
 Make patching and remediation activities faster and more effective.
 Your tools should enable you to clearly and efficiently hand off vulnerability data and tasks to the ticketing systems employed by your IT and DevOps team.
 An automated handoff gives operations teams access to more data, faster, so they can patch systems and fix misconfigurations quickly and accurately.
-See how we do this in InsightVM.

 The more you can integrate into the workflows already embroiled into the day-to-day activities of your IT operations and DevOps counterparts, the less friction you’ll experience working toward secure infrastructure and applications.

 Now that we’ve outlined a scope of vulnerability risk management that will keep you well secured and positioned in the face of today’s threat landscape, it’s time to start building and developing your own in-house program.

 Take the first step with a resource toolkit compiled by our VRM experts at Rapid7, including a checklist for getting started, talking points for building a business case, and some of our own customer proof points.